 Salary Breakup Example:

-House Rent Allowance (HRA)20,000
+House Rent Allowance (HRA) | 20,000 |

 In this example, the individual's basic salary is INR 50,000.
 They also receive a house rent allowance (HRA) of INR 20,000, a conveyance allowance of INR 2,000, and a medical allowance of INR 1,500.
 Deductions such as the provident fund (PF) contribution amount to INR 6,000, and income tax deductions total INR 8,000.
 With these calculations, the total salary amounts to INR 87,500.

+This example showcases the different components that are considered in a salary breakup and illustrates how each element contributes to the total income.
 By understanding this calculation, you can gain insights into how your salary is structured and analyze the impact of various allowances and deductions on your overall income.

 Conclusion